kpose/react-native-blocks/README.md

 ### TypeScript

 For type safety
 But in all seriousness, if you are considering this template I assume you are a TypeScript fan.

 ### HardHat

-To manage many of the tasks that are inherent to developing dApps and smart contracts, we provided a way to test, compile, deploy and debug dApps based on the Ethereum blockchain.
+Hardhat is a development environment for writing smart contracts on the Ethereum blockchain.
+To manage many of the tasks that are inherent to developing dApps and smart contracts, hardhat provides a way to test, compile, deploy and debug dApps based on the Ethereum blockchain.
+[See docs for implementation and modification.](https://hardhat.org/docs)

 ### Ethers

-The ethers.js library aims to be a complete and compact library for interacting with the Ethereum Blockchain and its ecosystem.
+We will need a way to interact with the smart contracts that have been deployed.
+We will need a way to read for data as well as send new transactions.
+Ethers.js is a web 3.0 library that can be used for interacting with smart contracts on the Ethereum blockchain and other Ethereum Virtual Machine (EVM) compatible blockchains.
+[See ethers v5 documentation.](https://docs.ethers.io/v5/)

 ### web3.js

-web3.js is a collection of libraries that allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.
+Similar to ethers.js, web3.js is a collection of libraries that also allow you to interact with a local or remote ethereum node using HTTP, IPC or WebSocket.
+[See web3.js documentation.](https://web3js.readthedocs.io/)

 ### WalletConnect

-WalletConnect is the decentralized Web3 messaging layer and a standard to connect blockchain wallets to our dapps.
+Also, we will need a way to handle account management and connecting the current user to the blockchain.WalletConnect is an open protocol to communicate securely between Wallets and Dapps (Web3 Apps).
+The protocol establishes a remote connection between two apps and/or devices using a Bridge server to relay payloads.

 ### react-native-svg